TenghanZhong/Realized_Vol_pred/README.md

 ```

 📌 **Execution**
-Run the script with your input CSV path and desired output path for results.
+Run the script with your input CSV path and desired output path:

 ```python
 if __name__ == "__main__":